pavel-macovschi/yandex-disk/README.md

 ```

-### Some other methods are self-descriptive and easy to understand because the most of them are similar to original API.
+### Some other methods are self-descriptive and easy to understand because the most of them are similar to an original Yandex Disk API.

 ### Read an official API documentation https://yandex.ru/dev/disk-api/doc/ru/ to get more details how to use methods and its arguments.

+# If you need to use a common interface among different filesystems you can use Flysystem: https://flysystem.thephpleague.com/docs/

+## This Flysystem Adapter: https://packagist.org/packages/impressiveweb/yandex-disk-flysystem-adapter if fully compatible with this version of Yandex Disk API.